jkp09x/udacity_cpp/README.md

       Created a system monitor (similar to Linux htop command) that shows what's happening on the computer: processes, id, CPU & Memory usage and much more using object-oriented C++ concepts.

 ## Memory Management
-- #### Project 3: Smart Pointers
+- #### Project 3: Memory Management Chatbot
-      Built my own smaprt point and compared it's performance to the standard-issue smart pointers to grow my knowledge to the C++ smart-pointers which are part of the Modern C++ library.
+      # TODO: Fill in details about the project

 ## Concurrency
 - #### Project 4: Concurrent Traffic Simulation